WallasFaria/magento-ruby/README.md

 Ruby library to consume the magento 2 api

-> Testado na versão 2.3 do magento
+> Tested in version 2.3 of magento

 [Getting started](#getting-started)
   - [Install](#install)